iymcs radio gmdss

 Related Courses

 Types of Aerials.
-Antenna performance & positioning.
-(B3.3.1).
+Antenna Performance & Positioning (B3.3.1).
 Antenna Gain.
 Types of Antenna.
 Antenna Interfacing Units.
 WiFi Antenna Group.
-Standing Wave Ratio Meter.
 Lightening.

 AIS - System.
 AIS - Channel & Frequency Allocation.
-AIS - On Board Equipment & Installation.
+AIS - On Board Equipment and Installation.
 AIS - Transceivers, Transponders & Receiver Units.
-AIS - Principal Functions & Cautionary Points.
 AIS - Data Transmissions.
+AIS - Principal Functions and Cautionary Points.
 AIS - Data Error & Implications.

 Official ITU & GMDSS Publications.
 International Code of Signals.
 Independently Published Yacht; Cruising Guides, Pilot books, Charts.
 UKHO Admiralty Sailing Directions.
-Electronic Chart Plotters (ECS) Information Inserts/Boxes.
+Electronic Charting Systems (ECS) Information Inserts/Boxes.
 Official Online Internet Resources.

 The International Phonetic Alphabet (D1.1.5).
 International Marine Communications Procedure Words (D1.1.4).
 Communication Phrases Exercises.
 Phonetic Alphabet Exercises.

 Reference Publications.
 Telemedical Advice Services (TMAS).
-TMAS Assistance - Patient Information.
-Medical Advice - Standard Phrases.
-Urgency Pan Pan (Medico/Medical) Message - Tx Procedures (D1.1.2).
+TMAS Assistance - Patient and Information.
+Urgency Pan Pan (Medico/Medical) Message -Tx Procedures (D1.1.2).